 How Do I Get an Annulment in Texas?

 To get an annulment in Texas, the first step is to file a petition with the courts.
 This legal petition document is called “A Suit to Declare Void the Marriage of [Petitioner] and [Responder]”.
 The person filing for the annulment is the petitioner, while their spouse is the responder.
 This document needs to be filed in the district in which the spouses live, and the appropriate forms can usually be found by contacting the county clerk’s office.
 Doing so will kick start the annulment process and the courts will begin to look over the application documents.

 It is important to note that it is not possible for any spouse to file a petition for a marriage annulment in Texas.
 Instead, an annulment can only be filed in the state if either:

 - The spouses were married in the state of Texas;

 - One or both of the spouses live in Texas and have lived there for at least 90 days.

 The main purpose of the annulment petitions is to provide the courts with the necessary information regarding the lawsuit.
 Therefore, the spouse filing for the annulment needs to provide information such as the full names of both spouses and any children, the date that the marriage took place, and the date on which the married couple stopped living together.
 Information on where both spouses both live and whether the courts need to divide the property upon separation also needs to be stated.
 Where children are involved, the annulment petitions are where the petitioner can ask for help from the courts in determining decisions on child custody, visitation rights, and child support payments as well.

 After the petition has been filed and picked up by the courts, a decision will usually be met within a few weeks.
 The spouse filing the annulment can insist on a jury trial if the outcome is not in their favor.

-Marriage and domestic partnerships have different rights under the law, as married couples have rights that domestic partnerships do n...
+Marriage and domestic partnerships have different rights under the law; married couples have rights that domestic partnerships do not...